dswenn/dswenn.github.io/projects/_posts/2022-4-11-22-Homelessness.markdown

 ![table]({{ site.url }}/assets/img/homelessness/home14.jpg)

 ### Solution 2: The Button
-What if we made a button that notified staff that they were present in their room?
+What if we made a button that clients could press to notify staff that they were present in their room?

 ![table]({{ site.url }}/assets/img/homelessness/home9.jpg)